 Last published 16 Jan 2018

 Eligible tenants and approved housing applicants with an identified need for a home modification may request a DCJ modified/adaptable home or to have their DCJ property modified.

 In most cases, an occupational therapist must conduct a comprehensive assessment of the person’s needs and their home before home modification work can commence.
 Requests for lever style taps, removal of carpet or a handheld shower do not require an occupational therapist assessment and a letter of recommendation from a licensed health professional is sufficient.

-This overview is intended to guide occupational therapists when working with FACS, and to ensure the required documents are submitted for all home modification requests.
+This overview is intended to guide occupational therapists when working with DCJ, and to ensure the required documents are submitted for all home modification requests.
 This overview should be used in conjunction with the Home modifications guidelines and the Occupational therapist summary report.

 What do I need to submit?

 Occupational therapists must submit both an occupational therapist report and an accompanying occupational therapist summary report.